lauren-esser/lauren-esser.github.io/_posts/2020-08-26-osemn_is_awesome.markdown

     `print(df_out.shape)` - Save a new dataframe with everything but your outliers. ~ sign means the opposite of, so by adding this in we save everything but the outleirs.

 # Explore
 Explore is where the data scientist will perform their EDA (Exploratory Data Analysis), which is another way of saying the data scientist will make visualizations to better understand the data before modeling.
 Visualizations included in the explore step are often distplots, kernel density estimates, scatterplots, and qqplots (must create OLS Regression before creating QQPlot).
-The data scientist should be checking for linearity during the Explore step..
+The data scientist should be checking for linearity during the Explore step.
 Often times Scrub and Explore overlap in the OSEMN process.
 It is in this step that numpy, seaborn, pandas, and scipy come in handy.

 Distplot:
 `sns.distplot(data)`